MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/04-image-classification.md

 ---
 lab:
     title: 'Classify images'
-    description: "Train a custom model to classify images based on their contents."
+    description: "Use the Azure AI Custom Vision service to train an image classification model."
 ---

 # Classify images